dirk-thomas/docker_issue/README.md

 Issue with Docker
 =================

-The example in this repo demonstrates an issue with Docker I ran into.
+The example in this repo demonstrates an issue with Docker I ran into: https://github.com/docker/docker/issues/8903

 Summary
 -------